 After the victories at Trenton and Princeton the Continental Army under General George Washington arrived in Morristown on January 6, 1777.
 The site was relatively secure lying behind the Watchung Mountains and the Great Swamp, and it was here that Washington established the army’s winter camp.

-The Arnold Tavern on the western edge of the Green became Washington’s Headquarters.
-Rodney’s Light Infantry was quartered upon the grounds of the Ford estate across town.
-In between officers and men took quarters in private homes, barns, churches, and other structures throughout town; and scattered in towns from Princeton to the Hudson Highlands.
+Arnold's Tavern, on the western edge of the Green, became Washington’s Headquarters.
+Rodney’s Light Infantry was quartered upon the grounds of the Ford Mansion across town.
+In between, officers and men took quarters in private homes, barns, churches, and other structures throughout town; and scattered in towns from Princeton to the Hudson Highlands.

 Before breaking camp in late May, Washington wanted to secure Morristown as a supply base.
-On May 14, 1777 he ordered the construction of a fortification with a redoubt on a hill bordering Morristown so “…that it may serve as a retreat in case of necessity.”
+On May 14, 1777 he ordered the construction of a fortification, called a redoubt, on a hill bordering Morristown so “…that it may serve as a retreat in case of necessity.”